Reverse Osmosis Explained

 As seen on the Today Show

-Lou Manfredini of HouseSmarts TV recently showcased Aquasana’s Reverse Osmosis water filter on the Today Show.
-Our RO system is NSF tested and certified to remove over 73 harmful contaminants — including Chromium 6, lead and fluoride — all while providing great tasting water.
+Lou Manfredini of HouseSmarts TV recently showcased Aquasana’s OptimH2O® Reverse Osmosis + Claryum® water filter on the Today Show.
+Our RO system is NSF tested and certified to reduce 88 harmful contaminants — including Chromium 6, lead and fluoride — all while preserving healthy minerals and providing great tasting water.

 Take a look at our Today Show spot.
 We’re excited to be a solution and to be featured.